-8. Information Exchanges (if applicable)
+10. Information Exchange Agreements (if applicable)

-Provide Interconnection Security Agreements (ISA), Information Exchange Agreements and any supporting Memoranda of Agreement/Understanding (MOA/U), completed in accordance with NIST 800-47, "Managing the Security of Information Exchanges," for existing and new interconnections.
-Per NIST 800-47, an interconnection is the direct connection of two or more IT systems for the purpose of sharing data and other information resources through a pipe, such as ISDN, T1, T3, DS3, VPN, etc. ISAs shall be submitted as appendices as part of the annual SSPP submission.
-ISAs shall include, if applicable, any changes since the last submission; updated ISAs are required at least every three years.
+Provide Interconnection Security Agreements (ISAs)/Information Exchange Agreements (IEAs)/Memorandum of Agreements (MOAs), completed in accordance with NIST 800-47, "Managing the Security of Information Exchanges" and GSA-IT Security Procedural Guide 24-125: Managing Information Exchange Agreements, for existing and new interconnections.
+Agreements shall be submitted as attachments as part of the annual SSPP submission.
+Agreements shall include, if applicable, any changes since the last submission and must be updated as defined in the agreement, and at least as part of any ATO renewal.

-9. Configuration Management Plan
+11. Configuration Management Plan

-Reference: NIST 800-53 control CM-9
+Reference: NIST 800-53 control CM-09